jzpero/mdnotes/docs/Infectious Diseases/Clostridium difficile.md

     -   _This is in the IDSA guidelines but not the Canadian guidelines._
 - OR, if vancomycin was initially used, then use fixadomycin as above (superior treatment response)

-### More Recurrences
+### Second or Subsequent Recurrences

--   tapered and pulsed vanco regimen as above
--   vanco then rifaximin
--   fidaxomicin
--   fecal transplant
+- Vancomycin as a prolonged tapered and/or pulsed regimen (e.g., 125 mg po QID for 14 days; 125 mg po TID for 7 days; 125 mg po BID for 7 days; 125 mg po once daily for 7 days, and then every 2 or 3 days for 2–8 weeks)
+- Consider fecal microbiota transplantation for recurrence following a vancomycin taper

-## Prophylaxis
+## Prophylaxis Against CDI

 - there is limited evidence to support use of low-dose vancomycin during systemic antibiotic therapy for secondary ppx of CDI ([https://www.jwatch.org/na49075/2019/05/14/vancomycin-prophylaxis-prevent-recurrent-c\-diff\-not-so](https://www.jwatch.org/na49075/2019/05/14/vancomycin-prophylaxis-prevent-recurrent-c-diff-not-so)).
 It may be associated with lower rates of recurrence with just one prior C diff infection.